Skip to main content

 The interaction between the ADA, GINA, and HIPAA creates a complex regulatory environment.
 While HIPAA sets standards for wellness programs within group health plans, the ADA and GINA apply more broadly to all employer-sponsored wellness programs.
 The ADA governs any program that includes disability-related inquiries or medical examinations, while GINA applies to those that request genetic information, such as family medical history.
 This means a single wellness program may need to comply with all three statutes simultaneously.

-For instance, a program that offers a reward for completing a health must navigate the requirements of each law.
+For instance, a program that offers a reward for completing a health risk assessment must navigate the requirements of each law.
 The incentive must adhere to HIPAA’s limits.
 The questions on the assessment must comply with the ADA’s rules for voluntary medical inquiries.
 If the assessment asks about family medical history, it must meet GINA’s stringent requirements for voluntary, written consent, and the reward cannot be tied to providing that specific information.

 The convergence of HIPAA, ADA, and GINA creates a multi-layered shield, protecting your health data from various angles.